dannirs/distributed_systems_ml/README.md

 -Notifies the MasterNode if the worker is currently busy -Receive and execute tasks by calling the command on the workernode -Report when the task is complete

+MapReduce:
+UserClient
+-Initiates an RPC call to the MasterNode with MapReduce instructions -Mapreduce instruction can be used with many files at once

+MasterNode
+-Decomposes data into chunks
+-Selects a node to be the reduce node
+-Sends map tasks to worker clients
+-Collects results from client
+-Reduce node is either sent the results by each client node, or it retrieves the results itself

+DataManager
+-Execute map phase and reduce phase for data chunks -Saves results to file

+JobManager

+TaskManager

+WorkerNode

+WorkerServer

+WorkerClient

+Steps:
+1. Add a new request type for mapreduce
+2. When the userclient sees this task, it iterates through the files.
+For all files that are too big, it chunks these files and creates a new separate task.
+The instruction should include the associated task and sequence #, as well as total size?
+When chunking the file, a new file is created for each chunk
+3. JobManager sees that a mapreduce task has been received.
+Jobmanager will randomly select a client for the reduce task
+4. JobManager sends tasks to clients; each task contains 1 chunk
+5. Clients run the map phase, which involves aggregating

+Map phase:
+-Convert categorical variables into ordinal encodings -Calculate averages for player stats
+-Create new derived features like points per minute and rebounds per minute -Summarize team-level stats for each chunk (sum of points, rebounds, etc.)

+Reduce phase:
+-Aggregate new data and compute final averages

+-team, position: list of players
+-player:
+    -salary
+    -points (average per minute)
+    -rebounds (average per minute)
+    -assists (average per minute)
+    -turnovers (average per minute)
+    -minutes played (average per game)
+    -games played (total)
+    -free throw percentage (overall average)
+    -field goal percentage (overall average)
+    -three-point percentage (overall average)
+    -injury status

+map:
+-For two columns, calculate the total and count, and then use this to calculate the average (ex. point per minute).
+Create a new column to put this data in
+-For one column, calculate the total and count, and then calculate the overall average -For one column, calculate the total sum
+-Convert categorical variables into ordinal encodings -Extract the team-player position and the name of the player -If a value is missing, do not count it?

+reduce:
+-Generate player key-value aggregations, where each player has their total stats (for example, calculate total averages) -Generate team-position aggregations, where each team-position key is paired with a list of the players in that team